kontenta/kontour/DEVELOPMENT.md

 1. Clone this repo in your development environment
 2. Run `composer install`

-3. You'll find a VCS version of the contracts package in `vendor/kontenta/kontour`
+### Install for development in a laravel app

+1. Remove any existing directory `vendor/kontenta/kontour`
+2. Install the package from git using `composer install --prefer-source`

 ## Updating composer dependencies